 CONS

-Time Factor Hiring an architect to design your custom home is a bit of an extensive process.
-There are research and time spent find just to decide which architect you’ll use and then one on one time with your chosen architect to actually create a design that will suit your needs.
-If you’re in a hurry, this may not be the best route for you.
+Time Factor Engaging an architect to design your custom home involves a rather detailed process.
+It requires research and time to select the right architect, followed by personalized sessions with your chosen architect to develop a design that meets your requirements.
+If you're in a rush, this might not be the ideal option for you.

 Purchasing Plans